soffes/blog/published/2008-11-05-how-to-sync-your-itunes-with-dropbox-in-3-steps/how-to-sync-your-itunes-with-dropbox-in-3-steps.markdown

----
-title: How To Sync Your iTunes With Dropbox in 3 Steps
+# How To Sync Your iTunes With Dropbox in 3 Steps
----

 So I have been trying to solve the problem of having my iTunes on all of my computers for a long time.
 I tried taking my MacBook Pro with me and mounting it in target disk mode, USB powered hard drives, and [rsync](http://samba.anu.edu.au/rsync/) (which was frustrating and I ended up giving up on that one).